- The Washington Times - Friday, December 19, 2025

 President Trump ordered Homeland Security to shut down the diversity visa lottery after learning that the gunman who attacked two U.S. universities this month entered the country under that program.

-Authorities said Thursday night that Claudio Manuel Neves Valente was responsible for shootings at Brown University and the Massachusetts Institute of Technology.
+Authorities said Thursday night that Claudio Manuel Neves Valente was responsible for the shootings at Brown University and the Massachusetts Institute of Technology.
 Authorities said he killed himself.

 Homeland Security Secretary Kristi Noem said he came to the U.S. through the lottery.
 She said Mr. Trump has ordered her to shut the program down.